invinciblescriptz/invincible-private-killing/README.md

             if punch and not character:FindFirstChild("Punch") then
                 punch.Parent = character
             end
-            if rightHand and leftHand then
             for _, name in ipairs(targetPlayerNames) do
                 local target = Players:FindFirstChild(name)
                 if target and target ~= LocalPlayer and target.Character then local rootPart = target.Character:FindFirstChild("HumanoidRootPart")
                     local humanoid = target.Character:FindFirstChild("Humanoid")
                     if rootPart and humanoid and humanoid.Health > 0 then
                         pcall(function()
                             firetouchinterest(rightHand, rootPart, 1)
                             firetouchinterest(leftHand, rootPart, 1)
                             firetouchinterest(rightHand, rootPart, 0)
                             firetouchinterest(leftHand, rootPart, 0)
                         end)
-                        end
                     end
                 end
             end